ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

  * Telegram API
  * Keycloak Security

-For more technical details of the used tools and technologies of the DevCase a separate blog post will follow!
+For more technical details of the used tools and technologies of the DevCase, a separate blog post will follow!

 <img alt="Devcase" src="{{ '/img/2018-08-06-Kickstarter-Trajectory-2018-Summer/fe-preview2.png' | prepend: site.baseurl }}" class="image fit">